Tenmile Lakes on the Oregon Coast is a sport angler’s paradise.

 But also stay tuned for some information about trout and salmon fishing here.
 The locals know that those fish also are well worth your effort here.

 If there’s one place in Oregon that largemouth bass anglers consider a “must fish,” it’s this one.
-It’s a featured water in our article, Best Largemouth Bass Fishing in Western Oregon.
+It’s one of the best bass lakes in Oregon and featured prominently in our article, Best Largemouth Bass Fishing in Western Oregon.

 While you might not be as likely to catch the rare-in-Oregon 10-pounder here as you might be in a few other state waters, you have a good shot at catching good numbers of impressive bass.